Khademul Bashar

-M Khademul Bashar, BU, psc (1 September 1935 – 1 September 1976) was a two star air officer who served as chief of air Staff of the Bangladesh Air Force on 1976.
-He also held the office of Deputy Chief Martial Law Administrator and was in charge of the Ministry of Petroleum, the Ministry of Food and Civil Aviation and the Department of Tourism.
+M Khademul Bashar, BU, psc (1 September 1935 – 1 September 1976) was a two star air officer who served as chief of air staff of the Bangladesh Air Force in 1976.
+He also held the office of deputy chief martial law administrator and was in charge of the Ministry of Petroleum, the Ministry of Food and Civil Aviation, and the Department of Tourism.

 Early life

-Khademul Bashar was born in Bogura on 1 September 1935.
+Khademul Bashar was born in Bogra on 1 September 1935.
 He passed his matriculation from Satkhira Prananath High School and intermediate from Rajshahi College.
 He joined the Pakistan Air Force as a flight cadet in 1954.

 Career

-Bashar enlisted in Pakistan Air Force Academy in 1954 and was commissioned on general duties (pilot) in on 17 June 1956.
+Bashar enlisted in the Pakistan Air Force Academy in 1954 and was commissioned on general duties (pilot) on 17 June 1956.
 His initial parent unit was No. 16 Squadron.
-Before his repatriation, he served at different capacities such as second in command of No. 7 Squadron and No. 25 Squadron.
-In 1960 he was posted to Dhaka Air Base as the Flight Safety Officer.
-He served as the Commanding Officer of No. 8 Squadron and No. 406 Squadron of Pakistan Air Force.
-He was promoted to the rank of Wing Commander in 1970 and was posted as staff officer at then PAF Base Tejgaon he was as senior operations officer of Tejgaon Air Base until 27 March 1971.
-He was awarded Tamgha-i-Basalat for in the 1965 War.
+Before his repatriation, he served in different capacities, such as second in command of No. 7 Squadron and No. 25 Squadron.
+In 1960 he was posted to Dhaka Air Base as the flight safety officer.
+He served as the commanding officer of No. 8 Squadron and No. 406 Squadron of the Pakistan Air Force.
+He was promoted to the rank of wing commander in 1970 and was posted as a staff officer at then PAF Base Tejgaon.
+He was a senior operations officer of Tejgaon Air Base until 27 March 1971.
+He was awarded Tamgha-i-Basalat for the 1965 War.

 Bashar, Group Captain A. K. Khandker, and several other East Pakistani pilots defected in May 1971 and escaped to India.
-He was one of only two airforce officers during Bangladesh Liberation War and was designated him Mukti Bahini Commander Sector 6.
-Later on November 3 General M.A.G Osmani designated Muhammad Hamidullah Khan as commander of Sector 6.
+He was one of only two air force officers during the Bangladesh Liberation War and was designated Mukti Bahini Commander Sector 6.
+Later on November 3, General M.A.G Osmani designated Muhammad Hamidullah Khan as commander of Sector 6.

-After the independence of Bangladesh Bashar was promoted to the rank of Group Captain in February 1972 and initially served in the army for establishing the 72nd Independent Infantry Brigade as deputy of Colonel Chitta Ranjan Dutta.
+After the independence of Bangladesh, Bashar was promoted to the rank of group captain in February 1972 and initially served in the army for establishing the 72nd Independent Infantry Brigade as deputy of Colonel Chitta Ranjan Dutta.
 He was then designated as air officer commanding the BAF Base Tejgaon.
-In October 1973 he was promoted to the rank of Air Commodore and returned to newly formed Air Headquarters as Assistant Chief of Air Staff (Operations and Training) and Provost Marshal.
-Bashar was then ameliorated to Air Vice Marshal and was appointed the Chief of Air Staff of Bangladesh Air Force on 1st May 1976.
-Within his truncated tenure, Bashar inaugurated the first two Shenyang J-6 squadrons (No. 5 squadron & No. 8 squadron) of Bangladesh Air Force.
+In October 1973, he was promoted to the rank of air commodore and returned to newly formed Air Headquarters as assistant chief of air staff (operations and training) and provost marshal.
+Bashar was then promoted to air vice marshal and was appointed the chief of air staff of the Bangladesh Air Force on 1 May 1976.
+On 3 May 1976 he was promoted to air vice-marshal.
+Within his truncated tenure, Bashar inaugurated the first two Shenyang J-6 squadrons (No. 5 squadron & No. 8 squadron) of the Bangladesh Air Force.